Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Problem Statement

 \hrule

-} which is a quadratic program (QP).
-This problem is solved pointwise in time to obtain a safety-critical control law $u^* : \mathcal{X} \to \R^m$ that only deviates from the reference controller $u_{\text{ref}}$ when safety is compromised.
-However, note that this optimization problem requires perfect knowledge of the dynamics of the system, since the Lie derivatives of $B$ appear in the constraint.
-Therefore, throughout this paper we will refer to \eqref{eq:cbf-constraint} as the \textit{true CBF constraint}, since it depends on the dynamics of the true plant given by $f$ and $g$.
+} which is a quadratic program (QP). \eqref{eq:cbf-qp-all} is solved pointwise in time to obtain a safety-critical control law $u^* : \mathcal{X} \to \R^m$ that only deviates from the reference controller $u_{\text{ref}}$ when safety is compromised.
+However, note that this optimization problem requires perfect knowledge of the dynamics of the system, since the Lie derivatives of $B$ with respect to the true dynamics $f$ and $g$ appear in the constraint.
+Therefore, throughout this paper we will refer to \eqref{eq:cbf-constraint} as the \textit{true CBF constraint}.
 Note that this constraint is affine in the control input.

 In \cite[Thm.
 8]{xu2015robustness}, it is shown that if $u_{\text{ref}}$ and $\gamma$ are Lipschitz continuous functions, $B$ has a Lipschitz continuous gradient and if it satisfies the relative degree one condition in $\mathcal{X}$, i.e., $L_gB(x) \neq 0\ \forall x \in \mathcal{X}$; then the CBF-QP of \eqref{eq:cbf-qp-all} yields a locally Lipschitz control policy, therefore guaranteeing the forward invariance of $\mathcal{X}_{\text{safe}}$ by Lemma \ref{lemma:CBF-Invariance}.